JackMechem/MidiRun/README.md

 ### Permissions for `/dev/uinput`

 MidiRun needs read and write access to `/dev/uinput` to simulate key strokes.
-Creating a udev rule for the user group `input` allows any user in that group to access it.
+This script creates a udev rule and gives users in the input group read and write access to `/dev/uinput`.

 ```
 ./create_udev_rule.sh

-# Log out and log back in to apply
+# Logout and login to apply user group
-sudo usermod -aG input user_name
+sudo usermod -aG input $USER
 ```

 ## :wrench: Usage <a name="usage"></a>